shader-slang/spec/checking.md

 * typed values
 * declaration references
 * calls

+A typed value evaluates to itself, with no side effects.

 A resolved expression is either a checked expression *or* one of a few cases that need further context: